juanclr/FPNumMethods/README.md

 Then you select Visual F# as your language, then select Console App.(.Net Core).<br />
 Name the project, in this case we will call it "Proyecto Final Metodos". <br />

-It will open in the file Program.fs, delete the contents of the file and paste the code in there.<br />
+It will open in the file Program.fs, delete the contents of the file. <br /> Download and open Program.fs from the repository copy the code and paste it in the Visual Studio file you created.<br />

 Press the green play button to Run the code.